 Though it is a legal requirement for the iGaming vertical, transaction monitoring in the wider sense is generally a smart decision for any online business.

-Having proactive fraud detection software that monitors transactions helps mitigate losses to the types of fraud common to the iGaming vertical like account takeovers (ATOs) and bonus abuse.
+Having a proactive software to monitor transactions helps mitigate losses to the types of fraud common to the iGaming vertical like account takeovers (ATOs) and bonus abuse.
 It can, however, also represent customer journeys that are interrupted by moments of high friction, which all iGaming operators want to avoid.

 To balance a high-quality customer experience while also complying with AML regulations, automated software is crucial – but how can it be used to thread that needle?